 Since this vulnerability is about "incorrect beliefs" of programmers, there is no way to establish a limit to how far incorrect beliefs can go.
-However, Spark is less susceptible to that vulnerability than many other languages, since
+However, SPARK is less susceptible to that vulnerability than many other languages, since

-There are only six levels of precedence, and associativity is closer to common expectations.
+There are six levels of precedence, and associativity is close to common expectations.
 For example, an expression like A = B or C = D will be parsed as expected, as (A = B) or (C = D).

 Mixed logical operators are not allowed without parentheses, for example, "A or B or C" is valid, as well as "A and B and C", but "A and B or C" is not; the user must write "(A and B) or C" or "A and (B or C)".